 The Role of the Unit Advancement Coordinator

-The Unit Advancement Coordinator provides a smooth implementation of the advancement process and is knowledgeable of the BSA Guide to Advancement.
-This includes working with the Life Scouts, unit leader and the Unit Eagle Advisor if your unit has one.
+The Unit Advancement Coordinator provides a smooth implementation of the advancement process and is knowledgeable of the Scouting America Guide to Advancement.
+This includes working with the Life Scouts, unit leader and the Unit Eagle Advisor/Mentor if your unit has one.

 - Maintain all accurate reports of all advancements, merit badges, positions of responsibility, and any other awards and submits them to the Council Service Center in a timely manner.
 A best practice is to electronically process all unit advancement on a monthly basis.